-I became a city planner via an unconventional experiential, educational, and professional journey.
-Originally from the Los Angeles area, my family moved to Loveland Colorado when I was still a young child.
+I became a city planner via an unconventional educational and professional journey.
+Originally from the Los Angeles area, my family moved to Longmont, Colorado when I was still a young child.
+We lived a few blocks east of Main Street and I thought everyone could walk to the library, shopping, parks and city hall.
 Early on I developed an interest in geography having spent countless hours hiking in Rocky Mountain National Park and witnessing the rapid urbanization of the Colorado Front Range.

 My college education began by earning a Bachelor of Business Administration in Marketing from Texas State University.
 After working for several years in retail management and financing, I grew dissatisfied with my career prospects.
 I returned to my alma mater and earned a Master’s of Applied Geography and a Master’s in Secondary Education.
 Initially, I was interested in GIS, planning, and education.
 My academic interests include project management, urban food security, managing urbanization, transportation, and land use, expanding access to government with social media, recreational equity, smarter parks, and harnessing technology for anywhere/anytime collaboration and learning.